What Is Network Detection & Response (NDR)?

 What Is Network Traffic Analysis (NTA)?

-Gartner defines network traffic analysis (NTA) as an emerging category of security product using network communications as the primary data source for threat detection and investigation within a network.
+Gartner previously defined Network Traffic Analysis (NTA) as an emerging category of security product using network communications as the primary data source for threat detection and investigation within a network.
 Note the lack of "response" anywhere in that definition.

-In February of 2019, Gartner published an inaugural Market Guide for Network Traffic Analysis (which you can access here) but shortly afterwards it became clear to the industry that a terminology war was brewing in the analyst space between NTA and NDR.
+In February of 2019, Gartner published an inaugural Market Guide for Network Traffic Analysis, but shortly afterwards it became clear to the industry that this was just the beginning of a conversation on terminology in the analyst space about NTA and NDR.